 Saturday, January 5, 2008

 This is a quilt I made from my friend Verne McConnell's bow ties.
 Usually bow tie quilt blocks are pieced, but I took advantage of the bow tie's shape and appliqued the ties onto a fabric block.
 The alternating "dark" blocks are from wool blend suiting fabric.
-You can find a pattern for the traditional bow tie quilt block here.

 If you look at the basic form of a bow tie, you can see that a "tie" of the one end can be formed and then a short piece of the straight back band can be used to cross the center of the "tie".
 This makes it look "tied" rather than just a piece of fabric appliqued onto another piece of fabric.
 Then the remainder of the straight pieces can be used to make the accent stripe around the quilt.